 Managing Your Data

-When you work in the Datasets UI, there are different components that you can use to manage your data.
+When you work on the Datasets page, there are different components that you can use to manage your data.
 The largest component is the Data panel, which is used to explore the spaces and sources in your data catalog, as shown in this image:

 |2||A space is a directory in which views are saved.
 Spaces provide a way to group datasets by common themes such as a project, purpose, department, or geographic region.|